 Lejman uses the means of the act of making to open a conversation on where a painting can go by challenging its validity as an art form.
 His videos entrap moments in time — space differentials.
 He creates a new forum for dialogue by intertwining the projected images with the painted surface of the canvas so that they may act as a vehicle for his ideas.
 Dominik Lejman’s works create their own somnambulistic language, a conceptual dream-walk through a non-definable space.

-Dominik Lejman was born 1969 in Gdańsk, Poland.
-Lives and works in Poznań, and Berlin.
+Dominik Lejman (*1969 in Gdańsk, Poland) is a multimedia concept artist.
+He lives and works in Poznań and Berlin.